One of a Kind (G-Dragon EP)

-One of a Kind is the first extended play of South Korean singer-songwriter and rapper G-Dragon.
-It was released on September 15, 2012, digitally, and September 18 physically, through YG Entertainment.
+One of a Kind is the first extended play by South Korean rapper G-Dragon.
+It was released digitally on September 15, 2012, and physically on September 18, through YG Entertainment.
 The EP consists of seven songs all written or co-written, and co-composed by G-Dragon himself.

 Upon release, the album was a commercial success in South Korea.
 It peaked atop the Gaon Albums Chart and on the Billboard World Albums Chart.
 The EP also entered the Billboard 200 peaking at number 161, making G-Dragon the first Korean soloist with a Korean-language album to enter that chart.
 As of 2017, the album has sold over 260,000 copies in his native country, making it the highest selling album by a Korean soloist since the release of his debut album Heartbreaker (2009).

 Release and promotion

-The lead single from the EP, "One of a Kind", was released on August 24.
-"That XX" and "Crayon" were later released as second and third singles off the EP.
+"One of a Kind" was released as a promotional single on August 24.
+"That XX" and "Crayon" were later released as first and second singles off the EP.
 Originally, the song "Without You" had a featuring first credited as "? from YG New Girl Group", when it was first announced that YG was starting a new girl group.
 Almost four years after the EP was released, the featuring vocals were revealed to be Rosé from said new girl group, Blackpink.

 G-Dragon held a live-stream to countdown to and celebrate the release of the EP through Naver's Line TV, with guests Lydia Paek, Taeyang, producer Choice37, and rapper-producer Tablo of Epik High.

 G-Dragon embarked on his first world tour, the One of a Kind World Tour, in support of the EP which marked the first time for a Korean soloist to hold a Japanese dome-arena tour.
 Many of his YG label-mates made special guest appearances on various stops throughout the tour, including his bandmates Big Bang, as well as 2NE1, Tablo, Lee Hi, and Akdong Musician.
 The tour began on March 30 and concluded on September 1, 2013, at Olympic Gymnastics Arena in Seoul, South Korea.